SEXUAL ASSAULT AWARENESS MONTH

 - Human trafficking

-If you, or anyone you know is experiencing any of these, or experiences them in the future, call the police or click here for the National Sexual Assault Telephone Hotline.
-Sexual assault is a crime and is not something that should ever be taken lightly.
+If you or anyone you know is experiencing any of these or experiences them in the future, call the police or click here for the National Sexual Assault Telephone Hotline.
+Sexual assault is a crime, and no one should take it lightly.
 Do not be afraid to speak out if this happens to you.
+The RAINN hotline is 800-656-HOPE (4673).

-In April, and every month to follow, people across the country are encouraged to embrace their voices to show support for survivors, and speak out if they have experienced sexual assault themselves.
-One month isn’t enough time to solve this serious issue, but it’s a fantastic place to start.
+The observance encourages people across the country to raise their voices in support of survivors.
+Speak out if they have experienced sexual assault themselves.
+One month isn’t enough time to solve this serious issue, but it’s an excellent place to start.
 This month, do your part to end the widespread problem that is sexual assault.
 Here’s a list of statistics about sexual assault in the U.S.

 - Nearly 1 in 5 women in the United States have experienced rape (or attempted rape) at one point in their lives.